w3c/transitions/HOWTO.md

 </div>
 ```

-* d1 and e1 will get displayed if the user selected any of the Candidate Recommendation options (the URL contains the parameter profile=CR ).
+If the user selected any of the Candidate Recommendation options (the URL contains the parameter `profile=CR` ):

+* `d1` and `e1` will get displayed.
-* e2 will get displayed only for snapshots, including the first one.
+* `e2` will get displayed only for snapshots, including the first one.
-* e3 will get displayed only for CR drafts.
+* `e3` will get displayed only for CR drafts.
-* e4 will never get displayed since the scope of its parent element is CR (and a document can't be a CR and a REC at the same time).
+* `e4` will never get displayed since the scope of its parent element is CR (and a document can't be a CR and a REC at the same time).

 To find the possible values for each data attribute, look at the HTML option and input HTML elements in [the document](https://github.com/w3c/transitions/blob/main/index.html#L269).
 Or, if you're looking for a particular document transition, use the form to select and see the values of the URL parameters.